Make a Difference

 Health and Wellness Education

 You can support health education and wellness programs designed and delivered generally for the region, which emphasize disease prevention, and specifically to meet the needs of patients managing chronic disease.
-OMC Regional Foundation also publishes, on behalf of Olmsted Medical Center, HealthNotes, a free, quarterly patient health education newsletter sent to more than 45,000 patient households, and Health-e-Living, a free, quarterly e-newsletter offered to anyone interested in better health.
+OMC Regional Foundation also publishes, on behalf of Olmsted Medical Center, HealthNotes, a free, patient health education newsletter sent to more than nearly 50,000 patient households, and Health-e-Living, a free, e-newsletter offered to anyone interested in better health.

 We take your privacy very seriously, and protect your contact and personal information accordingly.
 We do not share your subscription information with any other organizations.